The Players To Watch Out For In The 2019 NBA Playoffs

 Golden State Warriors

-With the Golden State Warriors entering the 2019 Playoffs looking pretty, it’s no question as to why we need to keep our eyes on Kevin Durant and Stephen Curry.
+With the Golden State Warriors having entered the 2019 Playoffs looking pretty, it’s no question as to why we need to keep our eyes on Kevin Durant and Stephen Curry.
 Together, these two might be the key to giving their team a three-peat championship.

 Durant is currently the 31st in the NBA All-time Scoring List with 31,286 points—trailing behind the likes of Allen Iverson, Vince Carter and Carmelo Anthony.
 And while he’s approaching free agency this year, it doesn’t look like KD is stopping anytime soon (and definitely not if it’s his last chance at a championship with the Warriors).